George Lusztig: Contributions

 He is known for his work on representation theory, in particular for the objects closely related to algebraic groups, such as finite reductive groups, Hecke algebras, $p$-adic groups, quantum groups, and Weyl groups.
 He essentially paved the way for modern representation theory.
 This has included fundamental new concepts, including the character sheaves, the Deligne–Lusztig varieties, and the Kazhdan–Lusztig polynomials.

 Awards and honors

 In 1983, Lusztig was elected as a fellow of the Royal Society.
-In 1985 Lusztig won the Cole Prize (Algebra).
+In 1985, Lusztig won the Cole Prize (Algebra).
 He was elected to the National Academy of Sciences in 1992.
 He received the Brouwer Medal in 1999, the National Order of Faithful Service in 2003 and the Leroy P. Steele Prize for Lifetime Achievement in Mathematics in 2008.
-In 2012, he became a fellow of the American Mathematical Society and in 2014 he received the Shaw Prize in Mathematics.
+In 2012, he became a fellow of the American Mathematical Society and in 2014, he received the Shaw Prize in Mathematics.
 In 2022, he received the Wolf Prize in Mathematics.
+In 2024, he received the Gold Medal of the UVT (Western University of Timisoara).
 In 2025, he received the Basic Science Lifetime Award.